Agnaldo28/Agnaldo28/README.md

-- 👋 Hi, I’m @Agnaldo28
+- 👋 Hi, I’m Phunga Agnaldo Nguiji.
 - 👀 I’m interested in Web Development and Mobile dev...
 - 🌱 I’m currently learning HTML 5, CSS 3, JS, C, Java, Python.
 - 💞️ I’m looking to collaborate on Web development, Data Structure (with C) and mobile App.
-- 📫 How to reach me: agnaldopitxo07@gmail.com
+- 📫 How to reach me: phunganguiji@hotmail.com

 <!---
 Agnaldo28/Agnaldo28 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.